[Virtual Event] Unifying infra and app promotions with Spacelift, OpenTofu, and Kargo

 This book takes a closer look into some difficult topics in software architecture.
 It discusses different trade-offs, compromises, and tough decisions architects should often make while navigating complex systems.

-Since companies have embraced the cloud over the last years, the paradigm of cloud-native application has emerged.
+Because companies moved to the cloud, cloud-native application design emerged as its own discipline.
 This book explains the fundamentals of cloud-native apps and offers a practical guide and key patterns to design, develop, deploy, maintain, and operate them at scale.

 In this section, I gather resources covering fundamental topics and tools that any engineer working in the cloud space should be familiar with.